kevinah/QHacks/README.md

 It is scientifically proven that physically smiling makes you feel better mentally.
 This hack aims to bring people together and demonstrates that one smile can lead to many.

 #### How it works
 Grab a friend or two and say hello to Smile Queue.
-There are several modes which are guaranteed to improve the group's happiness as a whole.
+There are several modes which are guaranteed to improve the group's happiness as a whole (see video or below).
+Smile Queue uses Microsoft Cognitive Services to locate faces in images, and Processing for image manipulation.

 [![video](https://github.com/kevinah/QHacks/blob/master/video-preview.png)](https://www.youtube.com/watch?v=xqw43WMkWvU)

-#### Features
+#### Features/Modes

 SMILING CONTEST!